Hiring in the Hospitality Industry

 Here are some tips and best practices for providing a positive interview experience:

 • Follow up with candidates you want to talk to in a timely manner.
 No one wants to wait weeks (or sometimes months) to hear back about a job they applied for.
-Try to get back with applicants within a week of their initial application, even if it’s just a standardized “thank you for your application.
+Try to get back with applicants within a week of their initial application, even if it’s just a standardized “Thank you for your application.
 Someone will be in touch with you within the next two weeks.”

 • Kindly reject people who don’t fit the job role.
 Even if you aren’t hiring someone this time around, it’s still wise to treat them with respect.
 Send them a rejection email, thanking them for their time to apply.
 This way, you won’t leave a bad impression, and they may consider your company again, or recommend it to a friend, in the future.
-It’s never a bad idea to be nice.
+It’s never a bad idea to be kind.

 • Be hospitable.
-Make sure you’re on time to the interview and offer your applicant a beverage.
+Make sure you’re on time for the interview and offer your applicant a beverage.
 The first impression they have of you and your company is just as important as the impression they leave on you.

 • Ask the right questions.
 There are many different types of questions that you could ask your applicants to learn about their skills, goals, personality, etc. Some types of questions we like asking include:

-• Understanding: “What does hospitality mean to you?”
 This type of question helps you learn about their experience, knowledge and thoughts regarding the industry.

-• Future: “What do you want from this job role?”
 Questions like this help you learn about their expectations for the job, but also about their passion and loyalty.
 Do they see themselves growing within the role or the company, or are they only there until they find something else?
 This is a great question to ask to extract the serious applicants from the rest.

 Discuss Your Hiring Needs